The

 Pictures was born.

-first task was to secure school board
+The production’s first task was to secure school board

 permission to

-cast and film "ALWAYS WILL" in and around two local schools.
+cast and film “Always Will” in and around two local schools.

 Principal